Soviet9773Red/standard-school-AI/README.md

 ## ✅ Expected Capabilities

-A model conforming to the SSM standard should be able to:
+A model conforming to the SSAIM standard should be able to:
 - Pass middle/high school exams
 - Explain concepts in clear language
 - Solve standard math, logic, science problems